 Dry air can cause any number of problems, from parched nasal membranes, cracked lips and itchy skin to static shock and an uncomfortable night's sleep.
 These annoyances can increase in winter, when heating your home means moisture becomes even more scarce.
 A humidifier will increase the moisture content of your room, but it can also increase your electric bill and take up space.
 Naturally humidifying your space is a money-saving and eco-friendly alternative.

 Video of the Day

-After a household member is finished taking a bath, leave the water in the tub for awhile and let it cool, instead of immediately draining.
-This allows time for some of this water to evaporate into the air.
-After showering, open the bathroom door to allow the steam to naturally humidify nearby rooms.
+Leave the water in the tub after bathing and let it cool instead of immediately draining.
+This allows time for the moisture to evaporate into the air.
+After showering, open the bathroom door to allow the steam to naturally humidify nearly rooms.

-Hang your washed, wet clothes to dry in the room you want to humidify.
-An indoor drying rack may work best.
-Not only will you save on your energy bill by not running the dryer as much, you can can add some moisture to your indoor air.
+Hang your laundry to dry in your room.
+Purchase an indoor clothes drying rack or hang it over the back of a chair.
+Not only will you save money on your energy bill by not running the dryer as much, you will add moisture to your indoor air.

 Relax with an indoor fountain.
 The sound of the moving water can be very relaxing and the extra humidity added to the room will keep your skin moist.